Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Finite sample performance

-where $S_0$ is the OLS residual sum of squares using observations $\{1, \ldots, T\}$, $S_1(r)$ is the OLS residual sum of squares using observations $\{1, \ldots, \rT\}$, and $S_2(r)$ is the OLS residual sum of squares using observations $\{\rT + 1, \ldots, T\}$.
-The parameter $r_0$ defines the lower and upper trimming parameters.
-In the subsequent simulations, we consider $r_0 = 0.15$, which is the default setting suggested by \cite{andrews1993}.
-The limiting distribution is given by $\sup_{r \in [r_0, 1- r_0]} \vect B(r)' \vect B(r) /(r (1 - r))$, and critical values for different values of $r_0$ and $k$ are tabulated in \cite{andrews1993}, where it is also shown that the sup-Wald test has weak optimality properties.
-In the case of a single structural break, its local power curve approaches the power curve from the infeasible point optimal maximum likelihood test asymptotically, as the significance level tends to zero.
-Note that the sup-Wald statistic is not suitable for monitoring, since its numerator statistic $T(S_0 - S_1(t/T) - S_2(t/T))$ is not measurable with respect to the filtration of information at time $t$.
+In Table \ref{tab:Rtests} the empirical sizes and powers of the retrospective tests are compared with that of the sup-Wald test of \cite{andrews1993}.
+First, we observe that $\mathcal{BQ}_T$ and $\mathcal{SBQ}_T$ outperform $\mathcal{Q}_T$, except for the case $\tau^* = 0.1$.
+Second, while $\mathcal{Q}_T$ has much lower power than the sup-Wald test, the reversed order cumulation structure in $\mathcal{BQ}_T$ and $\mathcal{SBQ}_T$ seems to compensate for the weakness of $\mathcal{Q}_T$. \cite{andrews1993} showed that the sup-Wald test is weakly optimal in the sense that, in the case of a single structural break, its asymptotic local power curve approaches the power curve from the infeasible point optimal maximum likelihood test, as the significance level tends to zero.
+Within the framework of the considered models, $\mathcal{BQ}_T$ performs similarly well as the sup-Wald test and thus has comparably good power properties as the weakly optimal test.
+In contrast to $\mathcal{SBQ}_T$, the the sup-Wald test is not suitable for monitoring since its statistic is not measurable with respect to the filtration of information at time $t$.